gtronset/beets-filetote/README.md

 (`$albumartist`, `$album`, `$title`, etc.), along with Filetote-specific values of:

-- `$albumpath`: the entire path of the new destination of the item/track (a useful shorthand for when the extra/artifact file will be moved allongside  the item/track).
+- `$albumpath`: the entire path of the new destination of the item/track (a useful shorthand for when the extra/artifact file will be moved alongside  the item/track).
     - **Note**: Beets doesn't have a strict "album" path concept.
 All references are relative to Items (the actual media files).
 This is especially relevant for multi-disc files/albums, but usually isn't a problem.
 [Check the section on